jeremy43/special-goggles/README.md

 *Detection accuracy of slow (motion iou > 0.9), medium (0.7 ≤ motion iou ≤ 0.9), and fast (motion iou < 0.7) moving object instances.*

-*The last column is the mAP of all object instances.*

 ## Requirements: Software